 Best for work from home families – 500 Mbps

 The Fiber Internet 500 plan gets you 500 Mbps of both upload and download speed, so you won’t have to worry about your Zoom connection stumbling in the middle of a meeting

 Best for smart homes and serious gamers – 1,000 Mbps

 For houses with a lot of connected devices and heavy data usage

-Optimum’s internet plans are pricier than average, but they’re a decent option for households that require a lot of bandwidth.
-Just be prepared for your bill to triple in price after 12 months.
+Optimum’s internet plans can be pricier than average after promotional periods end, but they’re a decent option for households that require a lot of bandwidth.
+Just be prepared for your bill to increase after 24 months.